 - Grown in an environmentally friendly way.

-- Varieties used and management practices used are at the scientific leading edge for water use efficiency.
+- Varieties and management practices used are at the scientific leading edge for water use efficiency.

 For further information visit www.austsupercotton.com.au

-The core of good products is caring for what they are made of and how they are made.
-100 years ago, fabric was a luxury trade-able item, made by people that cared about the quality of their products.
-Today, industrialisation of mass production has created a low quality, short lifecycle synthetic industry that is made in polluting factories of materials that will take hundreds of years to break down.
+The core of good products is caring about not only what they are made of but how they are made.
+100 years ago, fabric was a luxurious trade-able item, made by people that cared about the quality of their products.
+Today, mass production has created a low quality, short lifecycle synthetic industry that is made in polluting factories of materials that will take hundreds of years to break down.

 It's difficult to find quality circular fabrics that have transparency and traceability at their core.
 Our textile fabrication is done by an amazing dedicated team, producing the highest quality fabrics using industry best practices to create Full Circle Fibres.
-Exclusively working with sustainable Australian Super Cotton, they transparently and meticulously produce each roll of fabric with the utmost care for quality and the environment, right here in Australia.
-Our next step will be working together to create beautiful vibrant colours to broaden our range.
+Exclusively working with Australian Super Cotton, they transparently and meticulously produce each roll of fabric with the utmost care for quality and the environment, right here in Australia.

 All of our threads come from Coats Australia with their commitment to 100% cotton thread made from sustainable raw materials and Cradle to CradleTM approved dyes and chemicals.
 We also use their mercerised cotton that is high quality, long staple cotton specially treated under tension to provide greater lustre and higher strength that is certified to Öeko-Tex Standard 100, class I, the most stringent class covering textile items.

-A first-of-its-kind biodegradable elastomer which is blended with infinito® biodegradable polymer yarn and certified Cradle To Cradle - Gold.
+A first-of-its-kind biodegradable elastomer which is blended with infinito® biodegradable polymer yarn and certified Cradle To Cradle - Gold standard

 Going The Extra Mile